Selling a House with a Squatter in Michigan: Understanding the Challenges

 Are There Tips For Selling A Property With Difficult Occupants, Like Tenants Or Squatters?

-Yes, you can negotiate a cash-for-keys deal, offering payment for occupants to leave.
+Yes, you can negotiate a cash-for-keys deal to pay occupants to leave.
 Improve communication, keep records, and get help from real estate professionals or attorneys who know Michigan’s housing market.

 What Is A Quiet Title Action, And When Is It Necessary In Michigan?